alek6kun/thymio-project/vision/README.md

 - scale : contains the scale of the image: pixels/real length (cm)
 - vertices : contains the coordinates of the visibility graph vertices
 - goal : contains x and y of goal
+- shortest_path : list of coordinates of points to follow for shortest path to goal

 Other variables, for completeness:
 - cam : object of class cv2.VideoCapture